 Dry fields, lost lawns: A look back at California's drought

-California Gov. Jerry Brown has declared an end to the state's water emergency following a five-year drought that reduced rivers to trickles, farmland to dust and forests to graveyards of dead trees.
-Four of the driest years in state history marked the period, which cost California's economy billions of dollars.
+This May 18, 2015 file photo shows irrigation pipes along a dry irrigation canal on a field near Stockton, Calif.
+On Friday, April 7, 2017, California Gov. Jerry Brown declared an end to the state's water emergency following a five-year drought that reduced rivers to trickles, farmland to dust fields and forests to swathes of dead trees.

 Add your comments below